CivicActions/guidebook/practice-areas/help-desk/project-support-checklist.md

 ---
-title: CivicActions Project Support Checklist
+title: Support checklist
 ---

+# CivicActions Project Support Checklist

 ## 1/ Start by defining "support" for your project team